cloud-custodian/cloud-custodian/tools/c7n_mailer/README.md

 slack_token: xoxo-token123
 ```

-To enable Slack messaging, several new fields are evaluated in a policy, as shown in the below example:
+To enable Slack messaging, several unique fields are evaluated in the policy, as shown in the below example:

 ```
 policies: